KimHanjung/KimHanjung.github.io/_pages/about.md

 Prior to my Ph.D. studies, I received a B.S. degree from Yonsei University.

 My research focuses on **Robot Learning** 🤖 and **Video Understanding** 🎥	.
+I am particularly interested in leveraging <i>in-the-wild</i> human videos to teach robots everyday tasks, starting from simple actions such as pick-and-place and progressing toward more complex behaviors.

+Currently, I am working with [Prof. Lerrel Pinto](https://www.lerrelpinto.com) at NYU to address core challenges in using human videos for robot learning.
-I actively collaborate with [Prof. Youngwoon Lee](https://youngwoon.github.io) on Learning from Video in Robotics.
+I also actively collaborate with [Prof. Youngwoon Lee](https://youngwoon.github.io) on learning from video in robotics.
-Additionally, I will be joining NYU as a visiting student under the supervision of [Prof. Lerrel Pinto](https://www.lerrelpinto.com).

 <br/>